The Bowie (Austin): Bowie Tenants Union

 In 2025, residents of The Bowie formed the Bowie Tenants Union, an independent coalition advocating for renters’ rights and improved management practices in the building.
 The organization emerged in response to repeated water shutoffs, fire code concerns, and unresolved maintenance complaints.
 It is considered the first tenants’ union formed in a luxury high-rise in Austin.

 The union has pressured the property manager, RPM Living, and the building’s ownership group (advised by L&B Realty Advisors and the Florida State Board of Administration) to comply with Texas renter protection statutes and improve communication with tenants.

-Reception

-As of September 2025, The Bowie holds mixed-to-positive reviews across major apartment rating platforms.
-It is rated 3.7/5 on Google Maps, 2.1/5 on Yelp, and 2.7/5 on ApartmentRatings.com.
-Residents praise the views and rooftop amenities, while others cite concerns about management, recurring water issues, and high additional fees such as parking.